👋Hello from the home office.

-- During Q1, they received more than 35,000 seller request in the eight markets where they were active.
+- During Q1, they received more than 35,000 seller requests in the eight markets where they were active.
 This amounts to more than $200 million in transactional value per day.

 - By Q1 of 2020, they expect to be in twenty markets (see below).

-I’m impressed by how diligent Zillow is in breaking out their unit economics to give investors a sense of how profitable or unprofitable this venture will be.
+I’m impressed by how diligent Zillow is in breaking out its unit economics to give investors a sense of how profitable or unprofitable this venture will be.
 Most companies are not this forthcoming.

-As we go through these numbers, remember, they are expecting to lose money in the short-term.
+As we go through these numbers, remember, they expect to lose money in the short term.
 As they do more of these, gain scale, and add adjacent revenue streams (more on that below), they expect this to be a profitable business in the LONG-RUN.

-The next chart is what they expect to achieve in the long-run.
+The following chart is what they expect to achieve in the long run.

 How they can achieve margin expansion:

-- Gaining efficiencies in buying, selling, and holding cost.
+- Gaining efficiencies in buying, selling, and holding costs.
 Caleb here: Right now, they rely on third-party data when it comes to listing prices, closing prices, etc. They are at the mercy of what each MLS (multiple listing service) will give them.
 Over time, they will develop their own first-party data they can use to run through their machine.
-This will help them get better at making offers, estimating renovations, time on market, etc, etc…
+This will help them get better at making offers, estimating renovations, time on the market.